House Music Festival

-All girls join their House choir and each choir opens by performing the same song, chosen by the Head of Music.
-In 2010 the song was “At the end of the day” from Les Miserables, while in 2012 it was “Sing” by Gary Barlow.
+All girls join their House choir and each choir opens by performing the same song, chosen by the Head of Music, such as “At the End of the Day” from Les Miserables, or “Sing” by Gary Barlow.
 Each House also performs a number of other pieces of their own choice, including solos, instrumental ensembles and large group numbers.
 House Captains and girls work together, with the help of the Head of Music, to choose which pieces they will perform – resulting in an eclectic mix that can be anything from Chopin to Wham.

 It is a chance for musically talented girls to shine and for the most un-musical to experience the uplifting feeling of singing in a group.
 With rehearsals taking place every week it is also a great house bonding experience.